 Some publishers allow Green OA deposit of the published version.
 If the research was published Gold OA, DRO will link to the OA version.

 Articles, reviews, and similar content published in academic journals can often be made Green OA.
 Most journals allow the accepted manuscript to be made OA in DRO.
-Examples of accepted manuscripts that have been made OA in DRO include: Taylor & Francis; Wiley; Elsevier.

 There are also a many OA journals and 'hybrid' journals publishing Gold OA content, which can be deposited in DRO.